jeremytammik/voltage_controlled_relay/README.md

 Luckily, contrary to some statements I've seen, the higher input voltage up to 4V or even 5V did not seem to do any harm.
 And since I don't care about differences above 29V, and they hardly occur in my context, I think I'll leave the current voltage divider in place.

+## Voltage Smoothing with a Capacitor

+The ADC measurements were jumping up and down pretty erratically.
+I added a 22 uF capacitor between the ADC input sensor pin GPIO34 and ground and the problem went away.

 ### State Machine

 In the first approach, we used the YA_FSM library to implement a state machine to manage the relay states and transitions